-You can accelerate application procedures if you fill in your application electronically beforehand.
-Please print out the application form AND the barcode that is automatically generated and bring it with you when you come to the embassy: VIDEX
+- Please fill in your application electronically beforehand.
+Print out the application form AND the barcode that is automatically generated and bring it with you when you come to the Embassy: VIDEX

 Biometric passport photo sample PDF / 2 MB

 - Please compile the documents you need to submit with your application.
 If documents or supporting documents are missing, your application may be rejected.
 We have prepared a checklist for each type of visa.

 Checklist for visa for family reunion to a foreign spouse or foreign children living in Germany PDF / 334 KB

 Checklist for visa for family reunion to a German spouse or German children PDF / 333 KB

 Checklist for visa to work in Germany (stay longer than 90 days) PDF / 249 KB

 Checklist for visa for Au Pair in Germany (stay longer than 90 days) PDF / 330 KB

 Checklist for visa for internships in Germany (stay longer than 90 days) PDF / 251 KB